 This will allow you to use Arduino code in your custom embedded project without having to use an actual Arduino board.

-To get this chip working with Arduino IDE, you will need the 16Mhz crystal included, and an external 5V supply, or you could use a usb to ttl converter to power the chip and upload your sketches just like you do with your arduino.
+To get this chip working with Arduino IDE, you will need the 16Mhz crystal, 22pF Ceramic Capacitors that are included, and an external 5V supply, or you could use a usb to ttl converter to power the chip and upload your sketches just like you do with your arduino.

 See Data Sheet for Arduino UNO (16MHz) Bootloader, a 16Mhz crystal